DuJerome/NewsCycle/README.md

 ### What has been implemented:

-- Login and New User Registration, Password Recovery with **Firebase**
+- Login and New User Registration

 - Homepage design